Address for your GPS:

 Use the Siegfried Line Museum at Bad Bergzabern to see "the other side of the fence", the famous Maginot Line.

-Maginot Line Schoenenbourg Fort just about 30 min south of us.
+We recommend that you visit the Maginot Line Schoenenbourg Fort just about 30 min south of us.

 A day trip like this gives you a good idea about how these two defensive constructions used to be in 1939/1940.